-The Auditor Ratification Proposal requires the affirmative vote of the holders of a majority of the shares of common stock present, through virtual attendance, by remote communication or represented by proxy at the Annual Meeting and entitled to vote thereon, in order for each such proposal to be approved.
+The Auditor Ratification Proposal requires the affirmative vote of the holders of a majority of the shares of common stock present, through virtual attendance, by remote communication or represented by proxy at the Annual Meeting and entitled to vote generally on the subject matter to be approved.
 This means that the number of votes cast "FOR" must exceed the combined number of votes "AGAINST" and abstentions (which will each have the same effect as an "AGAINST" vote).